mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 ### Vue-specific Information

-## svelte.preprocess
+## Preprocessing

-This is a function that transforms `.svelte` files before the Svelte compiler sees them, replaces targeted code with other code.
+`svelte.preprocess` is a function that transforms `.svelte` files before the Svelte compiler sees them, replacing targeted code with other code.
-For example, it can be used to add support for
-Pug, Sass, and TypeScript (with some limitations).
+For example, it can be used to add support for Markdown, Pug, Sass, and TypeScript (with some limitations).

 Additional packages must be installed to perform specific translations.
 To use Sass, `npm install node-sass`.